Russia’s business ties to the West took 30 years to build and one week to shatter

 After that, many foreign companies already present in Russia continued reinvesting their profits, but few new investments were announced, Aleksashenko said.

 The unraveling of remaining ties in recent days has occurred with breathtaking speed.
-As the United States and European nations unleashed crippling sanctions, many banks and companies stopped transacting with Russian counterparts, concerned about violating sanctions or not getting paid.
+As the United States and European nations unleashed crippling sanctions, many banks and companies stopped doing business with Russian counterparts, concerned about violating sanctions or not getting paid.
 Some also expressed outrage over the suffering Russia was inflicting on the Ukrainian people.

-Danish shipping giant Maersk said it was halting all new ocean, air and rail cargoes to and from Russia until further notice due to sanctions.
+Danish shipping giant Maersk said it was halting all new ocean, air and rail cargoes to and from Russia until further notice because of sanctions.

 Mercedes-Benz, Volkswagen and Renault halted auto production in Russia, while General Motors and Daimler Truck stopped exporting to the country.
 “We are deeply shocked by the military violence in Ukraine and very concerned about the threats to peace and stability in Europe,” Martin Daum, chairman of Daimler Truck, wrote in a message to employees Monday.